pvallet/hello-sdl2-android/README.md

 ## Synopsis

 This project is an update of the hello world project here https://github.com/stephen47/android-sdl2-gradle-template, as I couldn't find a good way to integrate a CMake built C++ project to an android application.
+It features a sample hello world using SDL and SDL_image.

 ## Requirements
 - JDK and JRE 8